bengabay11/chromesy/README.md

 - Python 3.6+
 - Chrome 84.0+
 - Windows 10/macOS/Linux

+## Notes
+> Chrome must be closed during the whole process, because its database is locked while running.

+> In order to import the passwords successfully, Chrome must be restarted after the import to load the passwords from the database.

 ## License
 This project is licensed under the terms of the MIT license.